What to do to prevent becoming a victim of financial fraud

 - Arm yourself with knowledge: learn to identify the warning signs of investment fraud.
 There are many resources available to help you fight fraud and prepare yourself in case it ever happens.

 - Do your homework: simply put, you should never feel pressured into making an investment.
 Ask lots of questions and get the facts.
-Make sure you always put in the homework and speak with your financial advisor about any investment.
+Speak with a trusted financial advisor and get his or her advice.

 - Don’t trust blindly: be aware that scams like Ponzi schemes rely on word of mouth.
 Fraudsters like to infiltrate groups such as ethnic or religious communities and gain the trust of members who can recruit their friends and family.
 It’s much harder to resist an investment when the recommendation is coming from someone you trust.